Post Updated: September 28, 2021; Original Post: August 10, 2017

 Along with these criminal penalties, it’s also important to note that adult shoplifters can be sued by the retailers they stole from for actual damages, plus additional damages up to $1,000.

 If a minor child shoplifts, the parents or guardians could potentially be sued for actual damages up to $5,000.
+A minor child may also be charged with the crime of theft in juvenile court.

 Fighting Shoplifting Charges in Texas